Inverness: Transport

-In late 2008 the controversial decision by the Scottish Government not to include the full Inverness bypass in its transport plan for the next 20 years was made.
+In late 2008, the controversial decision by the Scottish Government not to include the full Inverness bypass in its transport plan for the next 20 years was made.
 The government's Strategic Transport Projects Review did include the eastern section of the route, which will see the A9 at Inshes linked to the A96.

-But the absence of the TRL's western section, which would include a permanent crossing over the Caledonian Canal and River Ness, sparked dismay among several Highland councillors and business leaders in Inverness who feel the bypass is vital for the city's future economic growth.
+The absence of the TRL's western section, which would include a permanent crossing over the Caledonian Canal and River Ness, sparked dismay among several Highland councillors and business leaders in Inverness who feel the bypass is vital for the city's future economic growth.
 Ultimately both sections received funding from the Inverness and Highland city-region deal.
 The eastern section now also includes a commitment to upgrade the Longman Roundabout to a grade separated interchange.

-East section

-The east section will bypass Inshes Roundabout, a notorious traffic bottleneck, using a new road linking the existing Southern Distributor with the A9 and the A96, both via grade separated interchanges.
-This proposed new link road would separate strategic traffic from local traffic.
-It will also accommodate the proposed developments at: